Official symbols and emblems

 Wedge-tailed Eagle

-The Wedge-tailed eagle is Australia’s largest bird of prey with an average wingspan of 2.5m.
-It is dark brown with a chestnut neck.
+The wedge-tailed eagle is Australia’s largest bird of prey with an average wingspan of 2.5m.
+It’s dark brown with a chestnut neck.

 Their long, wedge-shaped tail and broad wings make it easy to recognise.
 Their legs are covered in feathers right down to their feet.
 A hooked beak and strong talons are the hallmarks of a bird that hunts other animals.

-Although they are found throughout Australia, in the NT they are more commonly found in the arid centre than on the coastal plains of the north.
+Although found throughout Australia, in the NT they are more commonly found in the arid centre than on the coastal plains of the north.

 Before cattle and sheep farming in Australia, they ate a range of small mammals that lived in the soft ground cover, as well as other birds and reptiles.